saharkarimzade/scalaprogfun/SomeGitCommands.md

   a useful resource:

-  NEVER EVER YOU SHOULDNT CHANGE **.GIT** FILE BECAUSE IT HAS STH ABOUT THAT PROJECT AT THAT TIM!
+  NEVER EVER YOU SHOULDNT CHANGE **.GIT** FILE BECAUSE IT HAS STH ABOUT THAT PROJECT AT THAT TIME!
 IT SHOULDNT BE changed NEVERRRRRRRRR!

 for this reason you never can't commit .git!
 IF YOU CHANGE .GIT file then COMMIT STH EVERYTHING CAN BE COMPLICATED AND DESTROYED!